-$^{^{32}}$ Appendix Figure A.7 shows the distribution of the voters' importance instrument.
+33Appendix Figure A.7 shows the distribution of the voters' importance instrument.
 The instrument is concentrated between the values 0.04 and 0.06, with some counties having values between 0 and 0.2.
 Counties with lower values have either very low or very high voter turnout.

-33Appendix Figure A.22 also shows that county-level mortality rates from 1920 to 1928 are not correlated with our measure of crisis severity

-In Table III we present post-IV-LASSO estimates, in which we use voting culture exploitability as an instrumental variable for New Deal relief.
-Compared to the OLS results, the coefficient on the severity index is about five times larger, indicating a substantially stronger relationship between crisis severity and longevity.
-A one-standard-deviation increase in the severity index is associated with a reduction in longevity of approximately 4.43 months on average.35 Examining heterogeneity by gender, we find that the effect is larger for men, with an estimated reduction of 5.14 months, while for women, the decline is smaller at 2.76 months.
-These results suggest that the adverse effects of the Great Depression on longevity were more pronounced among men, potentially reflecting their greater exposure to both economic distress and relief programs.3637
+34Appendix Figure A.23 also shows that county-level mortality rates from 1920 to 1928 are not correlated with our measure of crisis severity by gender, we find that the effect is larger for men, with an estimated reduction of 5.14 months, while for women, the decline is smaller at 2.76 months.
+These results suggest that the adverse effects of the Great Depression on longevity were more pronounced among men, potentially reflecting their greater exposure to both economic distress and relief programs.3738 39